robertangeles/repo-ai-prompts/chatgpt-human-essay-translation-layer.md

 - Describe essential visual elements relevant to the article.
 - Do not begin with "Image of" or "Picture of".

-### SUBSTACK OUTPUT FORMAT
+## Step 4: SUBSTACK OUTPUT FORMAT

-The article should be returned using this exact format, ready for Substack:
+Return the article using this exact format:

 1. `# Title`
 2. *Meta description italicized below the title*